TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 :php:`ActionController` is called instead of the method :php:`showAction()`.
 The method then generates a message for the frontend user and passes the processing to the previous Action, in case it is given.
-The latter is especially useful with invalid form field input as you'll see in the following.
+The latter is handy with invalid form field input, as you'll see in the following.

-Flow Pattern "creating a new Domain Object"
+Flow Pattern "creating a new Domain Object".
 -------------------------------------------

 For the third Flow Pattern, the one for creating a new Domain